-Coöperative Centrale Raiffeisen-Boerenleenbank B.A.
+Coöperatieve Centrale Raiffeisen-Boerenleenbank B.A.
 (Rabobank Nederland), having its statutory seat in Amsterdam, is a cooperative entity formed primarily as a result of the merger of the two largest banking cooperative entities in the Netherlands and was incorporated with unlimited duration on 22 December 1970.
 A cooperative under Dutch law has members and has the statutory objective to provide for certain material needs of its members.
 Rabobank Nederland was registered with the Trade Register of the Chamber of Commerce in Utrecht, the Netherlands in December 1970 under number 30046259.
 The executive offices are located at Croeselaan 18, 3521 CB Utrecht, the Netherlands.
 The telephone number is +31 (0)30 2160000.

 Membership in Rabobank Nederland is open only to cooperative banks whose articles of association have been approved by Rabobank Nederland.
 In addition to being a member of Rabobank Nederland, each local Rabobank has shares in Rabobank Nederland in accordance with Article 15 of Rabobank Nederland's articles of association.
 The shares are fully paid up on issuance and are not permitted to be pledged, given in usufruct, or otherwise encumbered, alienated or transferred.
 The articles of association provide that shares may be issued only pursuant to a resolution of the General Meeting proposed by Rabobank Nederland's Executive Board and approved by its Supervisory Board.
-Pursuant to the articles of association, each local Rabobank is obliged, by virtue of its membership, to participate in any future issue of shares in the same proportion as the proportion which existed in the year preceding the year of issue between its balance sheet total and the sum of the balance sheet totals of all local Rabobanks unless the General Meeting decides otherwise.
-Since 1995, no new shares have been issued.
-At 31 December 2007, 1.4 million shares (for an aggregate amount of €638 million) had been issued to the local Rabobanks.
+Pursuant to the articles of association, each local Rabobank is obliged, by virtue of its membership, to participate in any future issue of shares As per 1 July 2008, after amendment of the articles of association approved by the General Meeting on 19 June 2008, the total number of outstanding shares is 2,004,015 of EUR 1,000 each, thus increasing the share capital of Rabobank Nederland from EUR 638 million to more than EUR 2 billion.
+On the basis of an "apportionment formula", taking into account the balance sheet total, tier-1 capital and commercial profits of each local bank, the shares have been distributed to the members.